Sutton upon Derwent

 which itself represents an increase of around 50 per cent from 1991, largely due to new houses having been built in the village.
 Before this the population fluctuated from 274 in 1801 to 417 in 1831 and to 270 in 1931.

 Although Roman artefacts have been found in the Sutton upon Derwent area, suggesting a possible settlement, no conclusive evidence exists.
 The first likely reference to the existence of a settlement was recorded by Bede in the 8th century.
 The village was later mentioned in the 11th century Domesday Book.

+The name Sutton derives from the Old English sūðtūn meaning 'south settlement'.

 The village reflects a close association with the Jervis family, holders of the title of Viscount St Vincent since 1735, due to the Manor passing into the hands of Carnegie Robert John Jervis, 3rd Viscount St Vincent in 1857.
 The family held the Manor until it was sold to the Crown in 1947 and 1948.
 Manifestations of this association include:

 the large marble tablet erected in the village church, St Michael's, commemorating the death of John Edward Leveson Jervis, 4th Viscount St. Vincent, in the battle of Abou Klea in 1885; the naming of one of the village public houses, the St. Vincent Arms; and the naming of local streets, St. Vincent's Close and Jervis Court.

 In 1967 the church was designated a Grade I listed building and is now recorded in the National Heritage List for England, maintained by Historic England.
 Sutton Bridge, Yorkshire, across the River Derwent, is Grade II* listed.

 The Old Rectory is a Grade II Listed house built in 1854 by J. B. and W. Atkinson.

 Facilities in the village include a primary school, village hall, tennis club, post office and a public house.

 Sutton upon Derwent is home to Woodhouse Grange Cricket Club, winners of the National Village Cricket Knockout in 1995, and runners up in 1999.
 Both finals were played at Lord's.
 The ground is located approximately one mile north of the village.